rogin/Snippets/Connect/Mirth.md

 ### Destination Set Filtering

+_TODO: link to above where we have sample code_

 Given many destinations where most of them get filtered: to improve performance, you can instead use "Destination Set Filtering" in your source transformer.
 You can decide which destinations to exclude, and then those will not be committed to the database in the first place.
 That can greatly reduce the database load for a channel.
-This is described in the "Best Practices" section of the User Guide. (_narupley_)
+This is [described](https://docs.nextgen.com/bundle/Mirth_User_Guide_42/page/connect/connect/topics/c_Use_Destination_Set_Filter_faq_mcug.html) in the [Best Practices](https://docs.nextgen.com/bundle/Mirth_User_Guide_42/page/connect/connect/topics/c_Channel_Development_Best_Practices_and_Tips_connect_ug.html) section of the User Guide. (_narupley_)

 Summary for using this is

 1. create an additional channel at the end that is set to throw so admins review
-1. Default your removeAllExcept to the above channel
+1. Default your `removeAllExcept` to the above channel
 1. Log a 'reason for filter' text
-1. be sure to
+1. be sure to check the boolean return value to the `remove*` functions

 ### Set your response data type to RAW